 In 2011, our team conducted an assessment of Ball’s Saratoga, NY facility, which manufactures aluminum beverage cans.
-We recommended seven energy savings measures, six of which had projected simple payback periods of two years or less.
-The company implemented all of our recommendations, resulting in total annual savings of approximately $215,000, with a payback period of less than one year.
+The company implemented all seven of our recommendations, resulting in total annual savings of approximately $215,000, with a payback period of less than one year.

 Combined Heat and Power

-Our center has conducted more than no-cost 130 CHP feasibility studies over the past decade.
+Our center has conducted more than no-cost 130 CHP feasibility studies over the past 15 years.
 Following are examples of successful CHP installations we have assisted with:

 In 2009, a new central heating plant began operating here on the UMass Amherst campus.
 We were involved in two aspects of the plant's design: (1) using modeling software to optimize system size and performance, which allowed the designers to reduce the number of package boilers installed in the plant from the four initially planned to three, and (2) modeling the steam distribution system to provide physical plant managers an opportunity to evaluate system performance and evaluate potential modifications.
 Since then, we have continued to work with physical plant staff on system optimization, as well as integration of 5MW of solar PV and a battery storage system into the campus microgrid.

 In a facility-wide assessment through the IAC program, we identified an opportunity to reduce operating costs at the Seaman Paper facility in Otter River, Massachusetts by installing a wood-first CHP system.
 The company was interested in pursuring that recommendation further, so we then conducted a more in-depth CHP feasibility study.
 The CHP system was installed in 2009 and it has saved the company over $1.5 million annually.